submit

 Submissions are open year-round, always welcomed, and always free.
 Young adults can send their writing (no more than 1,500 words) to bridgeinkeditors@gmail.com and include their name, age, city, state, contact information, and how they found Bridge Ink.
 We only publish the writer’s age, first name, and last initial (unless there’s a request to be published anonymously), and where the writer is from.

-If you are a young adult sending a response to or art for our Ekphrastic Challenge*, please include “Ekphrastic Challenge” in the subject line of your email.
-Thank you!
+If you are a young adult sending a response to or art for our Ekphrastic Challenge, please include “Ekphrastic Challenge” in the subject line of your email.
+See more below.

 Ekphrastic Challenge